zarf-dev/zarf/site/src/content/docs/commands/zarf_tools_helm_repo.md

 ```
       --burst-limit int                 client-side default throttling limit (default 100)
       --debug                           enable verbose output
+      --insecure-skip-tls-verify        Skip checking server's certificate for validity.
+This flag should only be used if you have a specific reason and accept the reduced security posture.
       --kube-apiserver string           the address and the port for the Kubernetes API server
       --kube-as-group stringArray       group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --kube-as-user string             username to impersonate for the operation